techenthusiast167/EMAIL-CRAWL/README.md

     Report discovered vulnerabilities responsibly

-CONTRIBUTING
+## CONTRIBUTING

-I welcome contributions from the security community!
+The author welcome contributions from the security community!

-Areas for Improvement
+**Areas for Improvement**:

     Enhanced email pattern recognition